anu45061003/INNOWELL/README.md

 Vegetable Analysis Report
-1. Sending an Input Document
-Description:
-The client requires an easy way to share their input document with the application for processing.

-The input document, such as a PDF (e.g., "Vegetable Analysis Report"), must be attached to an email.
-The email serves as the primary medium for communication with the application.
-Purpose:
-Simplify the workflow for the client by enabling document submission through a widely used and familiar tool: email.

-2. Receiving a Budget Document
-Description:
-After submitting the input document, the client expects a processed budget document to be sent back via email.

-The budget document may include detailed data analysis, pricing, or other relevant outputs derived from the input document.
-Purpose:
-Provide quick and convenient access to results without requiring additional steps from the client.

-Procedure to Convert PDF to Text
-Step 1: Invoke the Mailbox
-Monitor the mailbox for incoming client emails.
-Use automation tools or scripts to identify new email arrivals.
-Step 2: Process New Emails
-Extract relevant information:
-Sender’s email address (e.g., sudhaanu563@outlook.com from the uploaded example).
-Attached documents like the "Vegetable Analysis Report."
-Step 3: Download the PDF Attachment
-Save the PDF file locally for processing.
-Step 4: Convert the PDF
-Use tools or libraries to extract content from the PDF.
-Transform the extracted text into structured formats, such as .xlsx and .pdf.
-Retain essential information (e.g., commodity data, pricing, availability from the report).
-Step 5: Reply with Converted Documents
-Attach the newly generated documents to a reply email.
-Send the email back to the original sender.
+Overview

+Vegetable Analysis  Estimation is a project designed to facilitate the seamless exchange of documents between clients and an application via email.
+The project automates the process of receiving input documents, processing them, and returning the required outputs in a structured format.

+Features

+Sending an Input Document:
+Clients can send input documents, such as PDFs, by attaching them to an email.
+This simplifies the document submission process.

+Receiving a  Report Document:
+After processing the input, clients receive the budget document as a reply email.
+The output includes the required analysis or transformed data in .xlsx and .pdf formats.

+Automated Workflow:
+The application automates the entire workflow from email monitoring to document processing and response generation.

+Workflow

+Invoke the Mailbox:

+Monitor the mailbox for incoming emails from clients.

+Process New Emails:

+Identify the sender’s email address and detect any attached documents.

+Download the PDF Attachment:

+Extract and save the attached PDF file for further processing.

+Convert the PDF:

+Transform the PDF content into .xlsx and .pdf formats as per the required structure.

+Reply with Converted Documents:

+Attach the processed documents to a reply email and send them back to the client.

+Example Use Case

+Input Document:

+Vegetable Analysis Report (Example):

+Details various commodities, their quantities, pricing, and seasonal availability.

+Example Fields:

+Tomato: 198 MT, ₹10/kg, available year-round.

+Onion: 228 MT, ₹7/kg, available in Kharif and Rabi seasons.

+Output Document:

+A structured .xlsx or .pdf file containing analyzed or reformatted data, ready for client use.

+Evaluation Criteria

+The project is assessed based on:

+Requirement Understanding (30%):

+Clarity and completeness in understanding the client’s needs.

+Code Quality (40%):

+Code structure, readability, maintainability, and efficiency.

+Output (30%):

+Accuracy and usability of the processed documents.

+Technologies Used

+Programming Language: Python

+Libraries: For email handling, PDF processing, and Excel creation.

+Tools: Email clients, automation scripts.

+How to Use

+Clone the repository:

+git clone <repository-url>

+Install dependencies:

+pip install -r requirements.txt

+Configure email settings and document templates in the provided configuration file.

+Run the application:

+python main.py

+Future Enhancements

+Support for additional document formats.

+Improved error handling and logging.

+Integration with cloud storage for document archiving.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Contributors

+Your Name

+Feel free to contribute by creating pull requests or submitting issues!